 Protein – the real key to mass

-The concept of having to have protein in your diet is not necessarily a secret with many experts talking about the benefits of protein and it’s amino acids that are used to build muscle mass – think of the proteins like the building blocks at the toy store.
-Without the pieces, you can’t build your physical fortress.
+The concept of having protein in your diet is not necessarily a secret, with many experts discussing the benefits of protein and its amino acids used to build muscle mass – think of the proteins as the building blocks at the toy store.
+Without the pieces, you can’t develop your physical fortress.

-But what some people have a hard time figuring out is the proper amount of protein you should have in your daily diet.
+But some people have difficulty figuring out the proper amount of protein they should have in their daily diet.

-It’s all based on consuming one gram of protein for each pound of body weight – for example, a bodybuilder starting at 200 pounds will need to consume at least 200 grams of protein each day.
+It’s all based on consuming one gram of protein for each pound of body weight – for example, a bodybuilder starting at 200 pounds will need to drink at least 200 grams each day.

 More than three meals a day

-Let’s say your diet to build muscle mass requires about 4,000 calories each day, so way of accomplishing this is to eat about six meals a day – with about two hours in between.
+Let’s say your diet to build muscle mass requires about 4,000 calories each day, so the way to accomplish this is to eat about six meals a day – with about two hours in between.

-This would require eating smaller meals often and that requires a certain amount of discipline to accomplish.
+This would require eating smaller meals often, which requires a certain amount of discipline.

-It might sound like a contradiction to consider fats to be good for you, but they are there if you want to add muscle mass to your frame.
+It might sound contradictory to consider fats good for you, but they are there if you want to add muscle mass to your frame.

-Additionally, the food fats actually provide a bridge between fat and testosterone levels in the body.
+Additionally, food fats provide a bridge between fat and testosterone levels in the body.

-When weightlifters try to eat fewer calories, they are actually limiting the amount of fat and calorie consumption to be prepared for going on stage in a show.
-But it actually hinders their muscle growth and maintenance.
+When weightlifters try to eat fewer calories, they limit the amount of fat and calorie consumption to be prepared for going on stage in a show.
+But it hinders their muscle growth and maintenance.

 Eat well before your workout …

-One of the best things you can do for your body is to eat a meal that includes carbs that will burn slow in your system – like pasta or rice.
+One of the best things you can do for your body is to eat a meal that includes carbs that will burn slowly in your system – like pasta or rice.

-Those carbs will actually need more to become glucose and holding the blood sugar levels in the body at a consistent rate.
+Those carbs will need more to become glucose and keep the blood sugar levels in the body at a consistent rate.

-Your body will not run out of energy and you will be able to have a longer and more productive training session at the gym.
+Your body will not run out of energy, and you can have a more extended and productive training session at the gym.

 Just remember to maximize your muscle gains by having plenty of protein along with those carbs.